baruch/circle-clock/README.md

 The unit connects to a fixed WiFi network and gets time from an NTP server (with SNTP protocol).
 It then sets the leds as for an analog clock with a red led for the hour and a blue led for the minutes.
 It then goes to sleep until the time comes to change the leds position.

+## Build

+This uses [platform.io](http://platform.io/), you need to install that first.

+* Copy src/config.h.example to src/config.h
+* Edit the src/config.h to the values you need: access point name, password and ntp server (usually your router) You can use the existing default for the ntp server but it will be slower since it is a random server in a large pool rather  than your local router on your network.
+* Actual build: `make build`
+* Upload sketch to esp8266: `make upload`